sbx-bnagle/ALCF-AR2022/02_features/aurora.md

 theme: dark
 permalink: /features/aurora

-title: Aurora takes shape in the ALCF data center
+title: Aurora Takes Shape in the ALCF Data Center
 hero-img-source: ALCF-Aurora1.jpg
 hero-img-caption: "Aurora is being installed in a new wing of the ALCF's data center."
 hero-img-credit: "Image Provider"